Updated: Apr 21

-Then talked about Bearing Witness to our experience which includes our emotions and dramas.
-A kind of acknowledgement and gentle attention to our suffering and confusion.
-Then discussed Relaxing with our stories and emotions and giving them lots of room to naturally settle.
+Then talked about Bearing Witness to our experience, which includes our emotions and dramas.
+A kind of acknowledgment and gentle attention to our suffering and confusion.
+Then we discussed Relaxing with our stories and emotions, giving them lots of room to settle naturally.
 Not trying to fix them or ignore them, but let them be as they are.
-And finally learning out to simply accept our experience as it is.
-This led to a discussion including the understanding that “others” also suffer and we all share this experience.
-How we can feel sympathy and connection to others whose experience is the same or very similar to ours?
+And finally, learning to accept our experience as it is.
+This led to a discussion including the understanding that others also suffer and we all share this experience.
+How can we feel sympathy and connection to others whose experience is similar to ours?

-Overall the discussion was lively, engaged and joyful with some suffering and hesitation included along the way.
+Overall the discussion was lively, engaged, and joyful, with some suffering and hesitation included along the way.